elementary-Inc/blog/_posts/2021/2021-12-25-elementary-os-6-1-available-now.md

 ## Applications Menu

 Now you can search right from the Applications Menu for bookmarked folders and locations like Downloads, Pictures, or even network shares.
 And following cross-desktop standards, this feature will work with whatever your default file manager is—whether or not it's the default elementary Files app.
+We've also improved search results for Settings so that terms like "mouse speed" return "Mouse & Touchpad → Mouse → Pointer Speed", making it easier to find settings without knowing their exact names.

 <figure class="card" markdown="1">
 ![Bookmark search in Applications Menu](/images/elementary-os-6-odin-updates-november-2021/bookmark-search.png){: width="888" height="689"}